 In 1975, the United Nations—which had dubbed the year International Women’s Year—celebrated International Women’s Day on March 8 for the first time.
 Since then, the UN has become the primary sponsor of the annual event and has encouraged even more countries around the world to embrace the holiday and its goal of celebrating “acts of courage and determination by ordinary women who have played an extraordinary role in the history of their countries and communities.”

 4. International Women’s Day is an official holiday in dozens of countries.

 International Women’s Day is a day of celebration around the world, and an official holiday in dozens of countries.
 Afghanistan, Cuba, Vietnam, Uganda, Mongolia, Georgia, Laos, Cambodia, Armenia, Belarus, Montenegro, Russia, and Ukraine are just some of the places where March 8 is recognized as an official holiday.

 5. International Women’s Day is a combined celebration with Mother’s Day in several places.

 In the same way that Mother’s Day doubles as a sort of women’s appreciation day, the two holidays are combined in some countries, including Serbia, Albania, Macedonia, and Uzbekistan.
 On this day, children present their mothers and grandmothers with small gifts and tokens of love and appreciation.

-6. Each year's festivities have an official theme.
+6. Each year’s International Women’s Day festivities have an official theme.

-In 1996, the UN created a theme for that year's International Women's Day: Celebrating the Past, Planning for the Future.
-In 1997, it was "Women at the Peace Table," then "Women and Human Rights" in 1998.
-They've continued this themed tradition in the years since; for 2019, it's "Better the balance, better the world" or #BalanceforBetter.
+In 1996, the UN created a theme for that year’s International Women’s Day: Celebrating the Past, Planning for the Future.
+In 1997, it was “Women at the Peace Table,” then “Women and Human Rights” in 1998.
+They’ve continued this themed tradition in the years since; for 2023, it’s #EmbraceEquity.